stevesimmons/pybloomfiltermmap3/README.markdown

 ## Quickstart

-After you install, the interface to use is a cross between a file interface and a ste interface.
+After you install, the interface to use is a cross between a file interface and an ste interface.
 As an example:
 ```python
     >>> import pybloomfilter
     >>> fruit = pybloomfilter.BloomFilter(100000, 0.1, '/tmp/words.bloom')